Juissie-GW/Juissie.jl/README.md

 # JUISSIE (JUlIa Semantic Search pIpelinE)

-Herein we provide, to our knowledge, the first open source pure-Julia semantic query engine.
+Juissie is a Julia-native semantic query engine.
+It can be used as a package in software development workflows, or via its desktop user interface.

 ## Getting Started